robertmuth/Cwerg/FrontEndDocs/union_types.md

   * StmtAssignment (expr_rhs)

 * EliminateComparisonConversionsForTaggedUnion()
-  This introduces unchecked `narrowto`nodes - see function comment.
+  This introduces unchecked `narrow_as` nodes - see function comment.

 * SimplifyTaggedExprNarrow()